-There are many amperage options that NOCO offer this jumper starter in and for jump starting a battery, we recommend at least 1,000 amps.
-Out of all the devices they offer, the best bang for a buck out of all the options is the 4,000 amps, which is suitable for 99% of all vehicles on the road (cars, trucks, SUVs etc).
+There are many amperage options that NOCO offer but for jump starting a car battery, we recommend at least 1,000 amps.
+Out of all the devices they offer, the best bang for a buck is the 4,000 amp model, which is suitable for 99% of all vehicles on the road.

-The NOCO Genuis Boost PRO GB150 is the best lithium ion jump starter with a large amount of features and power.
-Although it’s expensive, the compact size, features, power and the one year warranty make it a worthwhile investment.Check it Out
+The NOCO Genuis Boost PRO GB150 is the best lithium ion jump starter that’s packed full of functionality and power.
+Although expensive, the compact size, features, power and the one year warranty make it a worthwhile investment that won’t disappoint.Check it Out

 2. DBPOWER 600A Lithium Car Jump Starter

-If the NOCO Genius above is too pricey for your budget, the DBPOWER alternatives may be the better option.
-It is not as powerful but it is capable of powering up 6.5 liter gas and 5.2 liter diesel vehicles.
-It can do this up to 30 times per charge with a peak current of 600 amps.
+If the NOCO Genius above is too pricey for your budget, the DBPOWER alternative may be the better option.
+It isn’t as powerful but it’s capable of powering up to 6.5 liter gas and 5.2 liter diesel vehicles.
+It can also do this up to 30 times per charge with a peak current of 600 amps.